 Genetic counselors work in a variety of settings including universal medical centers, private and public hospitals/medical facilities, diagnostic laboratories, health maintenance organizations, non-for-profit organizations, and government organizations and agencies.
 They usually work 40 hours a week and don’t generally have to work weekends or evenings.

-The median salary (half of genetic counselors earn more and half earn less), according to the Bureau of Labor Statistics is $72,090.
+The median salary (half of genetic counselors earn more and half earn less), according to the National Society of Genetic Counselors (NSGS) 2019 Professional Status Survey (PSS) is $84,886.

 Learn More About a Career as a Genetic Counselor